programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 ### Papua New Guinea Pottery

 While not ubiquitous throughout Papua New Guinea and West Papua, many communities have a history of making ceramic vessels for use in cooking, storage or ceremonial purposes.
 Pottery was first introduced to the Papua region over 3000 years ago (Gaffney et al. 2015) and the many different techniques, forms and decorations found are probably the result of a combination of local innovations and influences from different external sources.
+The technical and sometimes ceremonial or spiritual, knowledge required to construct and decorate pots is passed down generations or occasionally from community to community, in a process termed cultural transmission.
 In trying to understand this cultural transmission, researchers compare factors such as decoration, form and building technique among the different communities.

 This lesson includes information and a pot model for 29 communities.
 In part 2, where the vessels are added separately, step-by-step instructions are given for 6 models (from Bilibil, Mailu, Misima-Paneati, Adzera, Dimiri and Iatmul speakers), with the assets and information for another 23 provided for users to practice with.
 The 29 models show examples of vessels made using different building and decorating techniques.